Tidwell/eventCounter/readme.md

 ### every
-#####number, required
+#####number, optional

-the number of times the eventType can fire before triggering onTrigger
+the number of times the eventType can fire before triggering onTrigger, defaults to 1

 ### event